S2 Framework

 Alt

-To keep naming conventions consistent and more aligned with standard CSS, follow these:
+To keep naming conventions consistent and more aligned with standard CSS, follow these guidelines:

 • Use width and height but not just w or h.

-• Use wrapper instead of wrap (if you mean "wrapper").
-The reason for that is to avoid confusion with the -wrap and -nowrap properties.
+• Use wrapper instead of wrap when the meaning or purpose is "wrapper".
+This is to avoid confusion with the -wrap and -nowrap properties.

-• Use the complete words when talking about subtle and subscribe.
-Use sub only if referring to subsidiary.
+• Use sub only when referring to the meaning of "subsidiary".
+Use complete words when talking about subtle and subscribe.

-Unless you have many variants for the same thing, using descriptive words is always better than using -1, -2, -3, -a, -b, -c, etc. Descriptive names improve readability and clarity.
+• Unless you have many variants that are hard to create a name for them, using descriptive words is always better than using -1, -2, -3, -a, -b, -c, etc. Descriptive names improve readability and clarity.

 08. Stacking of Combo Classes

 Creating style variants using combo classes is always a nice practice.
-For example, try to use button cc-lg instead of creating a new button-lg class.
+For example, try to use button is-lg instead of creating a new button-lg class.

-It is fine to stack 3 classes, and the limit is 4.
+It is okay to stack 3 classes, and the limit is 4.
 Do not stack 5 or more classes.

 Consider creating a new combo class by combining its combo classes.
 Example: